adamburkegh/prom-helpers/README.md

 ## Petri net fragment parser

-Simplify unit tests by specifying unit tests in a simple ASCII visual syntax.
+Simplify unit tests by specifying Petri nets in a simple ASCII visual syntax.

 ```java
 // This is equivalent to a single net